Date: 7th April 2012

 Location: Darlington, County Durham

-My tenth stadium of 2012 was on Saturday 7th April 2012 at The Darlington Arena in Darlington, County Durham.
+My tenth new ground of 2012 was on Saturday 7th April at The Darlington Arena in Darlington, County Durham.
 The match was Darlington vs. Grimsby Town in Conference National.

 The Darlington Arena, also known as The Northern Echo Darlington Arena, is situated on the southern outskirts of the town, just over a mile from Darlington railway station.
 In 2003 the club moved to the ground from their former home at Feethams where they had played for the previous 120 years.
 Shortly after the end of the 2011/12 season the club left the Darlington Arena having spent less than a decade there.